fbpxl

 Math Talks – Encourage students to explain how they solved a problem and compare different strategies.
 This helps them develop critical thinking skills and learn from each other’s approaches.

-The Hive's Number of the Day is a GREAT way to incorporate daily math talks into your classroom routine!
+The Hive's Number of the Day is a GREAT way to incorporate a daily number talk into your classroom routine!

 Games & Challenges – Make math fun with flashcards, dice or math games.
-These activities reinforce key skills while keeping students engaged and motivated.
+These activities reinforce key skills that are required for mental math activities, while keeping students engaged and motivated.

-Real-Life Math – Show students how math applies to everyday life by having them add up scores in a game, count snacks, or estimate costs while shopping.
+Real-Life Math – Show students how math applies to everyday life and practical situations by having them add up scores in a game, count snacks, or estimate costs while shopping.
 This makes math more meaningful and practical.

 With the right strategies and plenty of practice, students will gain confidence in mental math—and maybe even start to love it!